374team3/Group-Project/Functional Requirements Documents/FRD - Milestone4.md

 • Group reflections
 • KanBan board

- 2 METHODOLOGY
+ # 2 Methodology

  • Research & examine Functional Requirement Documents of similar scale projects
  • Use resources such as Wikipedia and YouTube to help us write the FRD

-3 FUNCTIONAL REQUIREMENTS
+# 3 Functional Requirements

 3.1 Context
 • User communicates directly with the console interface